What You Can Do and Examine

 What are some practical indices of the presence of health as opposed to the absence from disease?
 Muscle strength: The number one correlative factor for longevity is muscle strength.
 If you are in the top third for you age and gender in muscle strength, you are 40% more likely to live to be 100 (usually an indication of superior health) and 35% less likely to die from cancer (usually an indicator of illness, i.e. death).
 (Ruiz and Blair, 2008, BMJ).

 Number two.
-Body composition: For the majority of Americans, the accumulation of body fat at a metabolically harmful level has risen exponentially in the past 20 years.
+Body composition: For the majority of Americans, the accumulation of body fat at a metabolically harmful level is epidemic.
+It has risen exponentially in the past 20 years.
 The high-level correlation between higher than healthy body composition and health decline is directly associated.

 In simple terms, most of our population is simply “Too fat” to be metabolically healthy and functionally vibrant.
 In gross terms, the solution is to reduce (lower) body fat status.
 The concept is simple and obvious BUT the mechanism is complex but definable.

-At Leo Fit, we use the State of the Art Bod Pod system of body composition analysis to determine exactly what your status is regarding your lean (muscle and bone) mass and your body fat mass.
-More importantly, together with you, we can observe the trajectory (direction) of your body composition and therefore assess the effectiveness of your Leo Fit program.
+At Leo Fit, we use the State of the Art COSMED Bod Pod system of body composition analysis.
+It determines exactly lean to fat ratios and percentages.
+In other words, what your status is regarding your lean (muscle and bone) mass and your body fat mass.
+More importantly, together with you, we can observe the trajectory (direction) of your body composition.
+This allows us to assess the effectiveness of your Leo Fit program including tools you won’t find elsewhere.